JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/marco-codes-gradle/build-wrapper-settings/index.md

   url: https://www.youtube.com/watch?v=gKPMKRnnbXU&start=64s
 ---

-# Introduction
+# Getting Started

-- 01:04 Gradlew Build - First Try
+* How to execute 'gradlew build' and what it does
-- 01:37 Gradle Wrapper
+* What Gradle Wrapper is
-- 02:24 settings.gradle
+* Overview of settings.gradle